morriswchris/blog/content/blog/from-propeller-to-jet-kafka-talk/index.md

 ---
-title: From Propeller to Jet: Changing your engines mid flight
+title: From Propeller to Jet\: Changing your engines mid flight
 date: "2018-10-17T12:40:32.169Z"
 description: Don’t you love signing in to your favorite application only to find out it’s undergoing scheduled maintenance?
 In this 2018 Kafka Summit talk, I will guide you through the experience of swapping out PagerDuty’s original prop engine consisting of a Cassandra queue-based system to that of a 747 which utilizes Kafka.
 ---